 - Greater risk of developing cavities

-And just like cigarettes, nicotine pouches or smokeless tobacco can lead to oral cancer and other health complications.
+Many people wonder whether nicotine pouches are safe to use or whether they are bad for your gums.
+Unfortunately, just like cigarettes, nicotine pouches or smokeless tobacco can lead to oral cancer and other health complications.

 If you are a user, it is crucial to understand that tobacco dependence is nicotine addiction, and it may be physical, psychological, or behavioral.
 It takes a few tries before you quit the cold turkey successfully, but switching to alternate tobacco habits does little good!